Opinion | The GOP’s own star witness just blew up Trump’s ‘Hunterghazi’ smear

-Now Trump has been counting on Sen. Ron Johnson (R-Wisc.) to validate these narratives, via an inquiry conducted by the Homeland Security committee, which Johnson chairs.
+Now Trump has been counting on Sen. Ron Johnson (R-Wis.) to validate these narratives, via an inquiry conducted by the Homeland Security committee, which Johnson chairs.
 The goal was to use the official sheen of a Senate probe — one also conducted with the Finance Committee — to manufacture the impression of wrongdoing on Biden’s part.

 But as befits this cast of bumblers and incompetents, the star witness in the GOP’s own investigation has actually further undermined those smears.

 Johnson has now released his long-awaited (by Trump, anyway) report on his investigation.
-One of its big revelations is supposed to be that George Kent, a top State Department official, testified that he “raised concerns” inside the Obama administration about appearances of conflicts of interest surrounding the business activities of then-Vice President Biden’s son Hunter.
+One of its big revelations is supposed to be that George Kent, a top State Department official, testified that he “raised concerns” inside the Obama administration about appearances of conflicts of interest surrounding the business activities of the then-vice president’s son Hunter.

 But, while that itself is true, there’s a big problem here: Kent also gave the committee testimony that completely undermines the larger narrative that Trump and Republicans have tried to spin into political gold for over a year.